FlowFuse/website/src/handbook/development/releases/process.md

 3. Phase Three: Steps to deploy the release to Staging/Production environments.
 4. Phase Four: Publicise the release.

+The Release Manager chooses when to start the release process.
+We usually aim to start the release process at 10am/11am (UK/CET) as that gets to the end of Phase Two before the team [Launch Lunch](#launch-lunch).

 A huddle should be started in the `#dev` channel at the start of the process to enable others to contribute where needed.

 It is also useful for the wider team if the Release Manager posts status updates to `#dev` throughout the process.

+If at any point a team member identifies a problem that needs checking before the release can continue, they should post a message to `#dev` and join the huddle to ensure the Release Manage is aware.

 ### Phase One